MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-result-types.md

 ## Troubleshooting

-Here's a list of common problems you might encounter and actions to fix them.
+Here's a list of common problems you might see and actions to fix them.

 |Problem  |Action  |
 |---------|---------|